-Those treats include all sorts of baked specialties regularly on hand at Andrea's, which include her "grandmother's recipe" butter tarts ($3.00), chocolate chip, spiced ginger, and other varieties of cookies ($1.75), and several types of "wee cakes" such as her signature cheesecake made with Monforte chevre cheese ($6.00).
+Those treats include all sorts of baked specialties regularly on hand at Andrea's, which include her "grandmother's recipe" butter tarts ($4.00), chocolate chip, spiced ginger, and other varieties of cookies ($1.75), and several types of cakes such as a New York style cheesecake with cherry topping ($10.00).

 Andrea's Bakery opened less than two weeks ago, though she has more than a decade of experience in the baking world.
 Having studied pastry-making at George Brown, Andrea has since worked at Cafe Belong at the Evergreen Brick Works.
 When she made the decision recently to open up her own shop, she knew she wanted something close to home in the east end.

 "The rent here is very reasonable," she says.
 "There's arguably just as much foot traffic here as down at Dundas or Queen, but there you're going to be paying twice as much."

 Andrea says that her landlady was particularly keen on having something "different" in the space.
 "She was really encouraging," Andrea says.
 "She said the community would embrace something different, and it has."